Émile Gardaz

-Émile Gardaz (29 August 1931, Échallens, Vaud - 19 December 2007) was a Swiss radio moderator and author, working for Radio suisse romande since 1955.
+Émile Gardaz (29 August 1931 – 19 December 2007) was a Swiss radio moderator and author, working for Radio suisse romande since 1955.
 He was the father of comedian Sophie Gardaz.

 Ten years before his death, in 1997, he was, with Jean-Pierre Thiollet, among the personalities when the township of Delphi appointed the renowned environmentalist Franz Weber a Citoyen d'honneur.